GannonGuess/Pokemon-Roguelike/1.07/README.md

   - `stats`: defines stat names and where they are used
   - `pokemon_types`:defines the types that each pokemon is
 - When a command is called, the associated file is located and opened.
 It is then parsed into a vector<> containing instances of the associated class.
 The instances stored in the vector are then printed out for the user to view.
 The vector is returned.
+- Printing also includes header value definitions at the top of the print

 ## Version 1.06
 In this version, I ported the game from C to C++.
 Classes and inheritance replace the old struct format, and the compiler was changed to compensate.
 Room/map traversal and the flight command were reimplemented with this version to allow world traversal.